-Australia, China tensions rise over coronavirus inquiry call
+Australia asks China to explain 'economic coercion' threat in coronavirus row

 “China needs us.
 Let’s not forget that.
 Many of the critical imports to Chinese industry, like iron ore, coal, and gas come from Australia,” James Paterson, a member of the ruling Liberal Party, told Sky News.

-“It wouldn’t be easy at all for China to replace those three major inputs into their industry.”

-Reporting by Kirsty Needham; editing by Jane Wardell
+Reporting by Kirsty Needham, additional reporting by Cate Cadell in Beijing; editing by Jane Wardell and Nick Macfie